MolimoWang/EventManagementSystem/01-requirements/UseCase/AllObjects/09-display_date.md

-# Display Date Use Case
+# Use Case: Display Date

 ## Description
 This use case allows any entities to navigate to a specific date to view the current events scheduled for that date or add new events.